ARCCA/intro-to-machine-learning-applications/_episodes/04-keras-tensorflow-mnist-dataset.md

 {: .language-python}

 The next step is to prepare our data to be fed to the model.
-As we are expecting the model to output the probability (between 0 and 1) that a digit belogs to 1 of 10 classes, we need to transform our data accordingly.
+As we are expecting the model to output the probability (between 0 and 1) that a digit belongs to 1 of 10 classes, we need to transform our data accordingly.
 ~~~
 train_images = train_images.reshape((60000,28 * 28))